 How to Unzip .tar.gz in Linux via Terminal

-Using the terminal to extract .tar.gz files is convenient because users can modify the commands using different options.
+Using the terminal to extract .tar.gz files is convenient because users can modify the commands with different options.
 The following text presents three tools for unzipping .tar.gz archives in Linux.

 To unzip the .tar.gz file, use the tar